Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/02_Stats/01_Stats visualisation.md

 An example is:
 ![Alt text](image-5.png)

-# Frequency table
+# Frequency Tables

+They show frequency vs some other meaningful thing.
+There are many types of frequency tables:

 ```
 binnedPopulation = pd.cut(state['Population'], 10)
 binnedPopulation.value_counts()
 ```

-can be used to split a df into intervals.
+This code can be used to split a df into intervals.

+### 1. Histogram

 A histogram is a way to visualize a frequency table, with bins on the x-axis and the data count on the y-axis.
+They generally used to plot interval vs frequency.

 ![Alt text](image-6.png)

+### 2. Bar charts
+Used to show frequency for categorical values.